visaplan/plone.ajaxnavigation/README.rst

 - Tries up to two URLs for each ``a`` element (only one, it the target URL ends with "``/``", or if the final path element can be considered a view method name rather than an object id)
-- Can be configured using the registry
+- Can be configured using the Plone registry.

 To do